VSSSE/VSS-DOC/UC2_Look_up_similar_songs.md

 The use-case diagrams can be developed in a visual modeling tool, such as Rational Rose.
 A use-case report, with all properties, may be generated with Rational SoDA.
 For more information, see the tool mentors in the Rational Unified Process.]-->

-## 1. Use-Case Look up soundtracks
+## 1. Use-Case Look up similar songs
 ### 1.1 Brief Description
 <!--
 [The description briefly conveys the role and purpose of the use case.
 A single paragraph will suffice for this description.]
 -->

-The user can enter a movie title into a text field.
-The user can press the "Search" button and will get forwarded to the lookup page for soundtracks.
+The user can choose one song from the listed soundtracks and select it by clicking/tapping it.
+The user will get forwarded to the lookup page for similar songs.

-After pressing the "Search" button, the user  get a list of soundtracks used in the given movie.
+After choosing a title, the user gets a list of recommendations based on the song chosen.

 ## 2. Flow of Events
 ### 2.1 Basic Flow